k-nadia/project-2/README.md

 - To The Lighthouse by Virgina Woolf
 - Jane Eyre by Charlotte Bronte
 - Oliver Twist by Charles Dickens
+- A Little Princess by Frances Hodgson Burnett
 - Lord of The Flies by William Golding
 - 1984 by George Orwell
 - The Great Gatsby by F. Scott Fitzgerald